 Located a stones throw from each other, St Ann’s Church and School have always maintained a very closerelationship, with an inextricable link between the communities of church and school.
 Moreover, there is a shared ethos, atmosphere and set of values, which are firmly rooted in the Christian faith.

-Many children from St Ann’s School also participate in clubs and activities, which are run by St Ann’s Church and its charity, ‘Hope in Tottenham’, during the course of the week.
+Many children from St Ann’s School also participate in clubs and activities, which are run by St Ann’s Church during the course of the week.
 The most notable of these is the Friday ‘After School Club’.
 Here the children enjoy a variety of fun activities, with a short, bible based discussion to finish.

 The mutually supportive relationship between Church and School is valued by parents, teachers and pupils alike, as a means of enriching the life of the community and adding spiritual depth to the children’s education.